biobakery/metawibele/README.md

 	`$ diamond makedb --in uniref90.fasta -d uniref90.fasta`

 ##### Domain database
-Protein domain databases are required if you will use MetaWIBELE to do domain based annotations.
+Protein domain databases are required if you will use MetaWIBELE to do domain-based annotations.
 De default, these databases have **already been installed** when you install MetaWIBELE package.
 Alternatively, you can also create these domain databases locally and proved `$DATABASE_LOCATION` as the location to install the database.

 Create local domain databases (Optional)